Advantages and Disadvantages of CFDs

 - Price re-quotes and crossing the price spread with Market Makers CFD providers.

-- Leverage can be a double-edged sword - it is essential to apply appropriate money-management techniques.
+- Leverage can be a double-edged sword. i.e. margin trading means your potential profits are magnified, but it is important to remember that losses are also magnified so it is essential to apply appropriate money-management techniques.

-- Easy of access and low capital requirement can lead to over-trading.
+- Easy of access and low capital requirements can lead to over-trading.